 To be the biggest club though – truly, inarguably, unanimously-voted the biggest – you need more than just the raw success and the local fanbase.
 Fortunately, there's a club who have the raw success (most league titles, second most FA Cups, most of the European trophies) and all of the support they could ask for outside of their own city.

 United aren't just the biggest club in Britain, they – alongside Real Madrid – have a claim to be the biggest football club in the world.
 They've got the success, the names, the history, the stadium, the fans, the profile, the money.
 The size.
-Congrats lads, now don't let Ed Woodward blow it.
+Congrats lads, don't let the Glazers blow it.